vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/2-vector-stores.md

 In real embeddings, these vectors have hundreds or thousands of dimensions, capturing subtle meaning relationships that make semantic search possible!

+**📓 Interactive Notebook**: Start with `canopy/6-rag/0-embeddings.ipynb` to understand embeddings concepts and create your first word vectors hands-on.

 ### The Vector Magic ✨

 1. **Text → Numbers**: Every piece of text gets converted into a list of numbers (a vector) that captures its meaning